reslp/phylo-scripts/README.md

 You will end up with a file called concat.fas that contains a concatenated alignment for all the taxa provied in your ID file.

+Also you may have a look at the `PIPELINE_USAGE.txt` file

 Requirements and installation
 ============